yoavrv/cluster-trisurf/README.md

 - ghost (unmoving) and edge vertices are not working yet: energy doesn't work, bondflip is iffy, no initialization
     - general rework of bonding and vertex order: to make a vtx-vtx bond there are several different functions which do different parts.
 - making less huge vtu
+    - export less debug data or make it optional
+    - however the heck compression works (in tape?)
+    - somehow discard <trisurf> tag and use the vtk tags (like connectivity) instead: something with parseTrisurfTag
 - keeping the same random seed sequence after restorations (currently it's resetting each time to the tape value/current time). might be okay?
 - in addition to lto, add pgo (profile guided optimization) to the compilation?
     - I would guess it could be very effective, since the simulation is fairly constrained and we can run several very short but realistic examples